deso-protocol/docs/devs/backend-api.md

 POST /api/v0/authorize-derived-key
 ```

 Prepare transaction for authorizing a derived key.
 The payload for this endpoint should be taken from the identity `derive` flow.
 Transaction needs to be signed and submitted through `api/v0/submit-transaction` before changes come into effect.
+This transaction can be signed by a "first-time" derived key.
 Note: before signing any transactions with the derived key, you need to place the derived public key in compressed byte format (33 bytes array) in transaction's `ExtraData["DerivedPublicKey"]`.
 Endpoint implementation in [backend](https://github.com/deso-protocol/backend/blob/764d71/routes/transaction.go#L2094).

 **Parameters**